bozsahin/ccglab/README.md

 # ccglab
 Combinatory Categorial Grammar (CCG): All combinators, native input format, parsing to logical form (aka semantic parsing), parameter estimation for probabilistic CCG.

 This branch is for gitters.
-Clone this branch only as below, and run the <code>run-to-complete-ccglab-install</code> to get the extras needed, and to set up the paths so that CCGlab is usable from anywhere in your user account.
+Choose a directory, then clone this branch only as below, and run the <code>run-to-complete-ccglab-install</code> to get the extras needed, and to set up the paths so that CCGlab is usable from anywhere in your user account.

 <code>git clone -b git-install --single-branch git://github.com/bozsahin/ccglab.git</code>